Article

 Certain equity risk factors have demonstrated the potential to outperform the broad market over the long term but individually can be volatile especially over shorter time periods.
 The ETF aims to reduce that volatility by combining factors with an optimised approach.

-Find out more about the Invesco Global Enhanced Equity UCITS ETF, which uses the same systematic active approach that the IQS team have been managing for over 20 years, targeting outperformance of global equity markets over the long term while delivering a “benchmark like” experience for investors.
+Find out more about our Invesco Enhanced Equity UCITS ETFs, which use the same systematic active approach that the IQS team have been managing for over 20 years, targeting outperformance of equity markets over the long term while delivering a “benchmark like” experience for investors.

 An investment in this fund is an acquisition of units in an actively managed fund rather than in the underlying assets owned by the fund.